Setrexis/yolov4tflite/README.md

 # yolov4tflite

-A new Flutter package project.
+Flutter plugin to use Yolov4 models with tflite.

 ## Getting Started